The first new parishes created as part of the Renew My Church process have announced their names.

 St. Bede, Ingleside, and St. Peter, Antioch, will unite to form Our Lady of the Lakes Parish, retaining both churches as active worship sites.

-All of the church buildings will retain their original names, which is the practice under canon law.
+All the church buildings will retain their original names, which is the practice under canon law.
 In the next step, the archdiocese’s tribunal will issue decrees “erecting,” or establishing, the parishes under canon law, which formalizes the process.
 New pastors will begin their assignments July 1.

 Parish leaders and the faithful chose the new names, said Father Jason Malave, Cardinal Cupich’s delegate for Renew My Church.
 The groupings were given a choice between combining names into a hyphenated format or choosing a new name entirely.

 “In every case, parishioners in the pew had the opportunity to offer feedback on the naming,” Malave said.
-“The cardinal wanted to make sure if they chose a new name they had some rationale behind it.”
+“The cardinal wanted to make sure that if they chose a new name they had some rationale behind it.”

 For example, in the case of the new St. Mother Theodore Guerin Parish, her congregation has a presence in the community through Guerin Prep, and she lived and ministered in nearby Indiana and was canonized in 2006.